 Ensure Access to Cool Shade

 During the hot and sunny days of summer, don’t leave them outside for a long time.
 And whenever they are out, make sure there is enough cool shade for them.
 Trees are preferred here because doghouses may trap the heat.
-Also, it would be best if you could arrange a pool for them having cool water.
+Also, it would be best if you could arrange a pool for them filled with cool water.

 Availability of enough water

 Water is necessary for your pooch to avoid dehydration.
 Also, try to add ice cubes into the water.

 Make Frozen Treats